Gertrude Woodforde nee Griffiths

 Church in Weston.

-It would appear that Edith Griffiths, Gertrude's sister, moved with them.
+Edith Griffiths, Gertrude's sister, moved with them.
 Her will records her former addresses as 35 Malvern Road, Weston-super-Mare (Reginald's later residence), then the rectory in Hutton, near Weston-super-Mare (where she worked as a house maid) and 34 Devonshire Road, Weston-super-Mare (her niece Mona's address) from 1950 until her death in 1958.

 Edith's address in Liverpool, recorded in 1928, had been 37 Garrick Road, Smithdown Road opposite Toxteth Park cemetery.

-Gertrude was buried on 16 January 1953 in Grave 284 in the consecrated area of Toxteth Park cemetery in the family plot where her grandfather, Charles Griffiths, her parents and younger brother, Alfred, were buried.
+She was buried on 16 January 1953 in Grave 284 in the consecrated area of Toxteth Park cemetery in the family plot where her grandfather, Charles Griffiths, her parents and younger brother, Alfred, were buried.
 The plot had been reserved for her sister Edith who agreed to transfer the Deed of Exclusive Right of Burial.
 Edith was subsequently buried in Weston-super-Mare cemetery.
 Toxteth cemetery documents record Gertrude's address as 82 Aspen Grove, not the Rainhill Hospital.